AndydeCleyre/archbuilder_iosevka/README.rst

 or you can simply extract the fonts with your favorite archive tool for use on any system.

-If you want to use it to have GitHub build your custom configuration:
+If you want to have GitHub build your custom configuration:

 #.
 Fork this repo on GitHub
 #.
 Clone your fork, with submodules, and enter the repo folder